DOP Merit System

 Yes

-NOTE: During the 2025 and 2026 Regular Sessions of the legislature, several measures were enacted that modified state employment configuration, processes, and the applicability of Division of Personnel (DOP) law, rule, and policy. —see 87th W. Va.
+NOTE: During the 2025 and 2026 Regular Sessions of the legislature, several measures were enacted that modified state employment configuration, processes, and the applicability of DOP law, rule, and policy. —see 87th W. Va.
 Reg.
 Leg.
 Sess.
 H.B.
 2008, 2009, & 2013 (eff.
 July 1, 2025), along with —see 87th W. Va.
 Reg.
 Leg.
 Sess.
 H.B.
-2025 & 5441 (effective July 1, 2026)
+2025 & 5441 (effective July 1, 2026).

-Effective July 1, 2025, and July 1, 2026, most newly hired individuals, as well as current employees who voluntarily transfer or accept new positions, enter employment in positions in the classified‑exempt service that are statutorily excluded from the DOP merit system (formerly Civil Service) and shall be exempt from the state grievance procedures.
+Effective July 1, 2025, and July 1, 2026, most newly hired individuals, as well as current employees who voluntarily transfer or accept new positions, enter employment in positions in the classified‑exempt service that are statutorily excluded from the DOP merit system (formerly Civil Service) and shall be exempt from the state grievance procedures